Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 Cons:

-❌ The interface feels old-fashioned in places
+❌ The interface feels outdated in places

 ❌ Can feel a bit messy for new players